Timeless configuration space and the emergence of classical behavior: DeWitt expansion and piecewise extremal paths.

 Let me first define the order of a PEC as the largest number of segments of any element of the PEC.
 From \eqref{equ:piecewise_coarse}: \be \order I:=\max_{\alpha\in I}{N_\alpha} \ee A minimal-$\epsilon$ PEC is one that has the minimal order and is still exhaustive to order $\epsilon$: \be \{C_\alpha\in \Gamma^{N_\alpha}({\phi^*},\phi_f), \alpha\in I_{{\mbox min}}~|~\order{I_{{\mbox min}}}= \inf_{I\in \mbox{ {PEC}}({\phi^*},\phi_f)}{\order I}\} \ee where $\mbox{PEC}({\phi^*},\phi_f)$ parametrizes the space of all possible piecewise extremal coarse-grainings between the two configurations.
 Apart from the formalities, a minimal PEC, if it exists, can be seen as just that minimal set of segments of extremal paths such that its corresponding PEC yields the approximate amplitude for the given process.
 In that way, I propose that the existence of a unique minimal PEC yields the \emph{preferred coarse-graining} for any given transition amplitude between an initial and a final configuration.

-{Uniqueness of the minimal PEC should be related to a unique solution of the variational problem of the transition amplitude wrt the vertices of the minimal PEC.
-For instance, if we focus on the space of piecewise geodesics with two segments, between $v_{i-1}$ and $v_{i+1}$, one has a well-defined calculus of variations where the position of the intermediary vertex $v_i$ is the variation parameter, and it makes sense to say that a certain $v_i^*$ is extremal.
-A simple, and yet non-trivial example in 2D Euclidean geometry is to consider two points (without loss of generality), $p_1=(x_1,0)$ and $p_2=(x_2,0)$ and remove from $\mathbb{R}^2$ an open line segment $L=(0,]-a,a[)$ between $p_3=(0,-a)$ and $p_4=(0,a)$, so as to make the manifold geodesically incomplete.
-The variational principle yields the two piecewise straight segments $\gamma_1=\overline{p_1p_3}\cdot \overline{p_3p_2} $ and $\gamma_2=\overline{p_1p_4}\cdot \overline{p_4p_2}$. }
+Uniqueness of the minimal PEC should be related to a unique solution of the variational problem of the transition amplitude wrt the vertices of the minimal PEC.
 A non-trivial example of a minimal PEC is of course the semi-classical approximation when extremal paths (without segmentation) exist between ${\phi^*}$ and $\phi$, (and $\phi$ is not a focusing point).
 In this case it is given implicitly by \eqref{equ:semi_classical_exp}, i.e. each extremal path seeds one of the coarse-grained sets (and indeed variation on an intermediary vertex will project it back to the extremal curve).
 However, this is the only case in which we use minimal PECs quantitavely in this paper.
 A more quantitative treatment of this approach using the expansion \eqref{equ:higher_kernel1} is possible but will not be explored here..

 Using minimal PECs, I can expand the definition of the semi-classical record used in definition \ref{def:full_record}, \begin{defi}[Semi-classical record (general)] Given an initial configuration ${\phi^*}$, $\phi$ and $\{C_\alpha\}_{\alpha\in I}$ the minimal $\epsilon$-extremal coarse graining (see def. \ref{def:PEC} for PECs and equation \eqref{equ:minimal} for the minimal criterion) between $\phi^*$ and $\phi$, of radius $\rho_{\mbox{ max}}$, $\phi$ holds a semi-classical record of a field configuration $\phi_r$ to order $\epsilon$, if the ball $B_{\rho_{\mbox{ min}}}(\phi_r)$ is contained in every $C_\alpha$, i.e. $B_{\rho_{\mbox{ min}}}(\phi_r)\subset C_\alpha, \forall \alpha\in I$. \end{defi}